jamescherti/minimal-emacs.d/README.md

 ### Session Management

-The `easysession.el` Emacs package is a session manager for Emacs that can persist and restore file editing buffers, indirect buffers/clones, Dired buffers, windows/splits, the built-in tab-bar (including tabs, their buffers, and windows), and Emacs frames.
+The [easysession](https://github.com/jamescherti/easysession.el) Emacs package is a session manager for Emacs that can persist and restore file editing buffers, indirect buffers/clones, Dired buffers, windows/splits, the built-in tab-bar (including tabs, their buffers, and windows), and Emacs frames.
 It offers a convenient and effortless way to manage Emacs editing sessions and utilizes built-in Emacs functions to persist and restore frames.

 To configure **easysession**, add the following to `~/.emacs.d/post-init.el`:
 ``` emacs-lisp